Cocoa Butter

 -

-By following these guidelines, you can ensure the longevity and quality of your cocoa butter for culinary and cosmetic uses.
+By following these storage tips, you can maintain the freshness and integrity of cocoa butter for your culinary and skincare applications.

 How it's made